Lonebear69/https-github.com-UberGuidoZ-RogueMaster-FlipperZero/ReadMe.md

 - Settings: Storage Info: [SD info: Add dynamic units and free % #1634 (By non-bin)](https://github.com/flipperdevices/flipperzero-firmware/pull/1634)
 - Settings: Updated Dummy Mode mode to have access to 2048, Dice, Snake, Tetris & Zombiez [(By RogueMaster)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/commit/bf964fffdd2c1d730623673987a6de32a3f7c92f)
 - Settings: Updated GAMES ONLY mode to have access to 2048, Dice, Doom, Snake, Tetris & Zombiez [(By RogueMaster)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/commit/bf964fffdd2c1d730623673987a6de32a3f7c92f)
-- Settings: Updated HOLD UP to go to Primary Favorite [(By RogueMaster)]
+- Settings: Updated LEFT to go to Primary Favorite [(By RogueMaster)]
-- Settings: Updated HOLD DOWN to go to Secondary Favorite [(By RogueMaster)]
+- Settings: Updated HOLD LEFT to go to Secondary Favorite [(By RogueMaster)]
-- Settings: Updated Left to go to Clock [(By RogueMaster)]
+- Settings: Updated HOLD UP to go to Tertiary Favorite [(By xMasterX; Changed By RogueMaster)]
-- Settings: Updated HOLD LEFT to go to SubGhz Remote [(By RogueMaster)]
+- Settings: Updated HOLD DOWN to go to Quaternary Favorite [(By RogueMaster)]
 - SubGHz: Auto Detect Raw in READ action (Needs To Be Enabled In Read Settings) [from perspecdev](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/152)
 - SubGhz: add protocol "Linear Delta-3" #2239 [(By brandonweeks)](https://github.com/flipperdevices/flipperzero-firmware/pull/2239)
 - SubGHz: [Add settings to subghz read functionality to allow setting RSSI threshold (raw only) (By PolymerPrints)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/184)